What is better for acne: retinol or retinoids?

 If you have sensitive skin, or your skin reacts easily when trying new things, then retinol might be the place to start.
 It's not as harsh on the skin, and you can get it in different formulations e.g. retinol serums or retinol-infused moisturisers.

-And, if you're only just establishing your skincare routine, retinol is pretty easy to get your hands on — it can be more accessible than prescription-strength retinoids [6].
+And, if you're only just establishing your skincare routine, retinol is pretty easy to get your hands on — it can be more accessible than clinical-strength retinoids [6].

 Software's Retinol Complex Oil is restorative, lightweight and fast absorbing and rich in vitamin A to stimulate cell renewal and protect the skin from environmental aggressors.